axc20/content-6/_AI-division/learning.md

 ## PROMPTS

-- Tell me {number} things about {topic/idea/event} that most people don't know about.
 - List {number} ways to get better at {activity} like {role model}.
 - Generate {number} {synonyms, antonyms, metaphors, analogies} for {word}.
 - Imagine you are {profession/expertise}.
 Now debate with me till I say the word {unusual word}.